neuralmagic/sparseml/README.md

 Ease of use scripts, which are implemented as Python scripts for easy consumption and editing, are provided under the `scripts` directory.
-To run one of the scripts, invoke it with a python command from the commandline along with the relevant arguments.
+To run one of the scripts, invoke it with a Python command from the command line along with the relevant arguments.
 ```bash
 python scripts/onnx/model_download.py \
     --dom cv --sub-dom classification --arch resnet-v1 --sub-arch 50 \